peterlydiard/mini-synth/README.md

 All tones are generated 1000 ms long, regardless of the length of any notes using each tone.
 System RAM could be used more efficiently.

 Different components of a unison may want to be spread out over the stereo field, implying that voices need to be generated in stereo.

 ## Notes

+When passing around notes in a sequence, it may be appropriate to group them by timeslot, so that only the information that is needed for audio production, or for display is being moved around.

+The sequence editor could select which voices are to be shown, to allow for multiple voices on the same timeslot and note.

 MIDI note numbers from 0 to 127 are a standard for keyboard instruments.
 55 Hz is MIDI key 33 and number increases by 12 every octave.